nicmcd/vcgencmd/README.md

 ## Install

 vcgencmd is compatible with both Python2.7+ and Python3.x.
-The raspberry pi I have has python 3.2 installed.
-These instructions will be for that.
+These instructions will be for Python 3.x.
 You can substitute the python and pip commands accordingly for other versions.
 The installer requires the `setuptools` package.